The Majestic Monthly

 • Symptoms

-A duck suffering from lead poisoning (confirmed by a blood test) may exhibit seizures, weakness, weight loss, drooping wings and green diarrhea.
+A duck suffering from lead poisoning (confirmed by a blood test) may exhibit seizures, weakness, weight loss, drooping wings and bright green diarrhea.
 It can also lead to reproductive problems and increased susceptibility to disease or infection.

 • Treatment